 Character counts - 255 characters is approximately 40 words; 500 characters is approximately 100 words; 1000 characters is approximately 200 words; 2000 characters is approximately 300 words.
-You can review your character count in Word in the same section that the word count function can be found, and then copy and paste text across.
+You can review your character count in Word in the same section that the word count function can be found.